heyhusen/archlinux-package-action/README.md

       - name: Validate package
         uses: datakrama/archlinux-package-action@v1
         with:
-          path: $GITHUB_WORKSPACE/package
+          path: package
           flags: '-si --noconfirm'
           namcap: false
 ```

 ## License

-The scripts and documentation in this project are released under the [MIT License](./LICENSE)
+The scripts and documentation in this project are released under the [MIT License](LICENSE)